TszKitLo40/vim-go-ide/README.md

             vars          var ( ... )
             eq            equals: test two identifiers with DeepEqual

-# Setting the Scope (Root Directory) for Go Callers Search
+# Setting the Scope (Top Directory) for Go Callers Search
-By default, the :GoCallers command (which can also be initiated via <F5>) searches for all callers to the current Go function only within the current package.
+By default, the :GoCallers command (which can also be initiated via \<F5\>) searches for all callers to the current Go function only within the current package.
 For large, multiple-package projects, it's desirable to expand the search to look for callers outside of the current package.
-This can be accomplished dynamically either by using the :GoGuruScope command, or by navigating within the directory tree window (see next section) to the desired top directory (or bookmark), and selecting <S-F5> (shifted F5 function key).
+This can be accomplished dynamically either by using the :GoGuruScope command, or by navigating within the directory tree window (see next section) to the desired top directory (or bookmark), and selecting \<S-F5\> (shifted F5 function key).

 It should be noted that you don't want to set the search scope too arbitrarily large, since searches across larger scopes will take longer to complete.